MorganRuffell/Creative-Engine/README.md

 The public branch on Github is exactly one month behind the Azure DevOps version that I'm working on, some code has been removed to protect some Intellectual Property.
 All in all this is just a fun computer graphics project using microsoft technology I think is super cool!

 Finally, this project is designed for academia and allowing people who are interested in graphics programming and engine development to see more of the microsoft technology stack.
 You are welcome to clone, fork or whatever.
-All I ask is that outside of select organisations you do not use for commerical purposes.
+All I ask is that outside of select organisations you do not use for commerical purposes as per the licence.

 ### Features
     -   DirectX12 Ultimate
     -   ImGui
     -   .FBX File Rendering -IN PROGRESS-
+    -   DXR --IN PROGRESS--

 ### Current Issues
     -   Memory Leak in UI (Resolved 22/05/22)